-The following books, dvds, and videos on RVing have one thing in common: I've read them or watched them and think they're great.
+The following books, dvds, and videos on RVing have one thing in common: I've read (or watched) and learned from them.
+I think they're great and worth recommending.
 In some cases I also know the author personally.
-That's how they got signaled out for my personal recommendation!
+So, if you buy and disagree, please let me know.
+They all come with my personal recommendation!

 Two excellent resources: Mountain Directory West and Mountain Directory East.
 Each contains maps showing the location of grades and detailed information about them, including the height of the summit, length and steepness of grades, severity of curves, location of escape ramps, and signage.
 An invaluable resource to help RVers and truckers plan their route and stay safe on the road.